 - Interaction with medications: Some medicinal mushrooms used in coffee-mushroom blends may interact with certain medications, including blood-thinning drugs and medicines for diabetes.

-- Insomnia:The caffeine content in mushroom coffee may cause insomnia or restlessness in some people, especially if consumed in large amounts or the evening.
+- Insomnia:The caffeine content in mushroom coffee may cause insomnia or restlessness in some people, especially if consumed in large amounts or in the evening.

 Does Mushroom Coffee Have Caffeine?